hasssanezzz/GoTypeGraph/README.md

      func (b Box[T]) GetValue() T { return b.value }
      ```
    - The parser may struggle to extract `T` as a return type.

-## Example Output
-The output graph (`type-graph.png`) visually represents how structs relate to interfaces and other structs, making it easier to understand the architecture of a Go project.

-## License
-This project is open-source and available under the MIT License.